kgrid/kgrid-site/docs/tutorial/createko.md

 For details on customization of the webpack config, please refer to [Webpack Documentation](https://webpack.js.org/configuration/)

-You need to change to the implementation directory and run
+You need to change to the ko directory and run
 ```
 npm install
 ```